The City as a Brand

 A good brand reputation is, of course, a valuable asset to any city.
 It can help to promote export and boosts inhabitants’ pride.
 However, city marketing always has one clear goal: to develop alike shared impressions among residents and visitors that reveal the beauty and attractiveness of a particular place.

 In Amsterdam’s case, the need for a new marketing policy was to rebrand the city’s image.
 In 2002, Amsterdam dropped in various rankings (top tourist city, top conference city, etc.), and the city realised they needed to step up its game.
 Amsterdam wanted to get rid of the image of being the city of sex, drugs, and canals and wanted to give more attention to its key values: creativity, innovation, and spirit of commerce.
-In figure 1, you can see priorities, opportunities and the blank spots for the then-current situation and the future goals in order to change the city’s image.

 The new slogan needed to be recognisable yet less distinctive and less specific to the city